svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings3.md

 That is an understatement of the century, see [Julia REPL Tips and Tricks](https://www.youtube.com/watch?v=EkgCENBFrAY) to learn more.

-My personal favourites are:
-(I assume you have enabled [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl) package in startup.jl or just loaded it by `using OhMyREPL`.
-You can find a how-to for setting up your `startup.jl` file in article #1 of this series.)
+I will highlight some of my personal favourites in the following sections.
+I will assume you have enabled [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl) package in `startup.jl` or just loaded it by `using OhMyREPL`.
+You can find a how-to for setting up your `startup.jl` file in article #1 of this series.

 ## Switching modes
-It's a 4-in-1 deal: your standard programming mode and three more, Package, Shell, Help.
+It's a 4-in-1 deal: your standard programming mode and three more, Package, Shell, and Help.
 Type a leading character to try them:
 - `]` for Package mode: You can activate a project environment in the same folder (`activate .`) or add a package (`add XYZ`)
 - `;` for Shell mode: I never have to leave REPL and lose my progress when I want to move files and change directories, but I also don't have to use special commands (eg, `run('ls')`) to pass commands to my shell.
 You can also easily interpolate your Julia variables into these shell commands, an incredible power tool for working with the filesystem
-- `?` for Help mode: You can access docstrings and examples without having to switch over to the browser and to search on StackOverflow
+- `?` for Help mode: You can access docstrings and examples without having to switch over to the browser and search on StackOverflow

 If you delete the character (eg, with a Backspace), it will jump back to normal Julia mode.